 - Cook the noodles according to package directions until al dente, then drain.

-- Meanwhile, heat the oil in a stir-fry pan.
-Add the tofu or other plant protein of choice and stir-fry over medium-high heat until lightly touched with golden here and there.
+- While the noodles are cooking, heat the oil in a stir-fry pan.
+Add the plant protein of choice and stir-fry over medium-high heat until lightly touched with golden here and there.

 - Add the garlic and white parts of the scallion and continue to sauté for another couple of minutes or so.